BradleyNewell/passGen1/README.md

 I do plan to further update this project in future and I am looking to add some form of GUI for ease of use

+# PasswordGen3 29/09/2019
+I've decided to keep the other earlier versions of this project up as a small personal reminder of the progress I've made and may continue to add new iterations in the future.

 Thank you for checking out this mini project.
 BradleyXVIII on GitHub